 - An average of 3% of all combat officers were women.
 In the last decade there has been an increase in the percentage of women combat officers.

-In the last several years alone, women in the IDF : Achieved high-ranking positions, integrated themselves successfully into combat units, protected the country's borders, revolutionized military law, directly impacted national security.
-You can read more about the personal stories of women serving in the IDF here.
+In the last several years alone, women in the IDF : Achieved high-ranking positions, integrated themselves successfully into combat units, protected the country’s borders, revolutionized military law, directly impacted national security.
+You can read more about how the IDF leads the way in gender integration here.